LPM is recognised as a place to encounter the best of traditional and innovative new writing, with a prestigious and

 – Mimi Khalvati

 Founded in 2008 by Anna Robinson, LPM grew out of a long poem workshop run by Mimi Khalvati.
 The magazine is published bi-annually – we hope to to return to our wonderful launches at the Barbican Library in London.
 Since its inception we have striven to publish an equal number of women and men and to foster a sense of community and engagement across languages, cultures and countries.
 We are keen to promote diversity of form and content: we are interested in both the traditional and the innovative, and aim to represent a diverse range of poets and poetic styles.
 We have published translations from more than 10 languages and hosted bi-lingual readings at our popular launches.

-Over the last ten years we have published a rich selection of poems, including collaborative works between George Szirtes and Carol Watts, and between Elżbieta Wójcik-Leese and Scott Thurston.
+Over the last thirteen years we have published a rich selection of poems, including collaborative works between George Szirtes and Carol Watts, and between Elżbieta Wójcik-Leese and Scott Thurston.
 In issue five we paid tribute to the late Edwin Morgan and held a special reading of his previously unpublished poem, ‘Gilgamesh’, at the Glasgow Centre for Contemporary Art, hosted by the Scottish Association of Writers.
-We have published poems by Peter Riley, Yang Lian, Adnan al-Sayegh, Penelope Shuttle, Caroline Bergvall and Geraldine Monk to name but a few.
-Each issue features an essay on an aspect of the long poem, such as Lucy Sheerman on Lyn Hejinian, Vahni Capildeo, on long poems and living contexts, Robert Vas Dias on Paul Blackburn and Ian Brinton on John Riley.
-We also publish online reviews of books containing mainly long poems.
-We welcome suggestions for essays and reviews.
+We have published poems by Peter Riley, Yang Lian, Adnan al-Sayegh, Penelope Shuttle, Caroline Bergvall, Geraldine Monk, Robert Minhinnick and Elizabeth Bletsoe,to name but a few.
+Each issue features an essay on an aspect of the long poem, such as Lucy Sheerman on Lyn Hejinian, Vahni Capildeo, on long poems and living contexts, Robert Vas Dias on Paul Blackburn, Ian Brinton on John Riley and .
+We publish online reviews of books containing mainly long poems and we welcome suggestions for essays and reviews.
 See also our online feature is ‘Poets &Their Processes’ where poets delve further into how theygo about their writing.

 Visit the submissions page to for details of how to contribute or the shop to buy issues and subscribe.